platformsh/platformsh-docs/sites/friday/src/get-started/strapi/_index.md

   [10  ] CPU 10, memory 2688 MB
  > 0.25
 ```
-Next it will ask how many instances of our application container we need deployed.
+Next, it will ask how many instances of our application container we need deployed.
 For now let's go with `1`:
 ```bash {location="Terminal"}
 Enter the number of instances (default: 1): 1
 ```

-And finally, it will ask how many disk space of our application container we need deployed.
+And finally, it will ask how much disk space of our application container we need deployed.
 For now let's go with `512`:
 ```bash {location="Terminal"}
 Enter a disk size in MB : 512
 ```